Automated Insulin Delivery Systems (AIDS)

 I must confess, I love this part of diabetes because I am a trial-and-error nerd!

-In life, there are seldom things that reach the promised land of;
+In life, there are seldom things that reach the promised land;

 Getting more by more by doing less!

-The main thing that makes AIDS the dog’s danglers is……
+The main thing that makes AID the dog’s danglers is……

 You get your 8 hours of sleep back!!!